cid25/mealmap/docs/local-development.md

 # Setting up for development

+## Components and IDEs

+The .NET backend is developed using Visual Studio 2022 and split into multiple implementation and tests projects.
+Open `Mealmap.sln` with Visual Studio to get the full picture.

+The Angular frontend/UI is developed using Visual Studio Code.
+Its code can be found in `src\Mealmap.Web`.

 ## Integration Tests

 The test suite contains a set of integration tests, which are tests run against external dependencies and therefore slower in their execution.